thehatsofdean/deanweston/README.md

 - Progressive enhancement
 - Accessible component patterns
 - Minimal JavaScript by default
-- The goal is not complexity — it is clarity, maintainability and longevity.
+- Clarity, maintainability and longevity is the goal.

 ## Philosophy